pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/CEC/CEC_MultiAddress/readme.txt

 @par Example Description

-This example shows how to configure and use the CEC peripheral to receive and transmit messages in the case where one device supports two distinct logical addresses at the same time.
+How to configure and use the CEC peripheral to receive and transmit messages in the case where one device supports two distinct logical addresses at the same time.

 - Hardware Description